Guaranteed Minimum Pension projects

 For trustees or sponsors of pension schemes, there are three stages to the GMP project:

-The diagram below sets out how the different stages of the GMP project fit together.
+The diagram below sets out how the different stages of the GMP pension project fit together.
 Our experienced team, including a GMP specialist unit, will help you get your GMP project done.
 We are equally comfortable taking your project through from start to finish or picking up a subsection, whatever best meets your requirements.

 The first step in your GMP project is to finish GMP reconciliation.